pitt-miskov-zivanov-lab/FLUTE/docs/Legal.rst

 Citation
 ###################

-To use and cite the CLARINET tool, please use the following:
+To use and cite the FLUTE tool, please use the following:

 Emilee Holtzapple, Cheryl A Telmer, Natasa Miskov-Zivanov, FLUTE: Fast and reliable knowledge retrieval from biomedical literature, Database, Volume 2020, 2020, https://doi.org/10.1093/database/baaa056